Friday at the park

 Passion for God, compassion for people at 276 E. 500 North in Tooele, phone: 882-6263.
 Come as you are this Sunday, where you can hear a message from the Bible and meet new friends.
 Service times: Bible study (for all ages) 9:45 a.m.; morning worship 11 a.m.; evening worship 6 p.m.; WiseGuys children’s program 6 p.m.
 Nursery provided for all services, and children’s church during morning worship.
 WiseGuys Program during evening worship.

 Cornerstone Vacation Bible School

 Cornerstone Baptist Church will be having Vacation Bible School the week of June 24 to June 28 from 6:30 p.m. to 8:30 p.m.
 The Bible school is for children from age 4 through children in sixth grade.
 There will be games, crafts, snacks, singing and learning from the Bible.
 For more information, visit www.cornerstonebaptistutah.org.

 Stansbury Park Vacation Bible School

-Stansbury Park Baptist Church will be conducting Vacation Bible School’s Colossal Coaster World for the remainder of the week from 9 a.m. to noon at the Stansbury Clubhouse, 1 Country Club Lane.
+Stansbury Park Baptist Church will be conducting Vacation Bible School’s Colossal Coaster World July 8-11 from 9 a.m. to noon at the Stansbury Clubhouse, 1 Country Club Lane.
 Children ages 4 through 12 (having completed sixth grade) are invited to come and learn about God’s love for them.
 Please call 435-830-1868 if there are any questions.